 These 5 Basecamp integrations will go a long way to boosting productivity and teamwork in your projects.
 With these add-ons, Basecamp transforms into a fantastic productivity tool.

 Have you used Basecamp?
-Do you have any tips that could benefit the community, let me know in the comments below and thanks for reading and sharing.
+Do you have any tips that could benefit the community, let me know on Twitter and thanks for reading.